freddierice/ArpDiscovery/README.md

-# ArpDiscovery
+# arp-discovery
 Discovers hosts on network via ARPing.
-All written in C. turn off the arp responses by running this command sudo ip link set dev wlan0 arp on
+All written in C. The sending component is done, future work will have to do with parsing the arp responses.